 Chris Musina, , Grantee Link >

 Chris Musina is an artist and sculptor whose work focuses on animal representation, unease with the human animal, as well as animal signs and stand-ins.
-Mining Art History, Flemish still life, nature illustration, pet culture, hunting kitsch and the like, Musina uses the filters of animal studies and post-humanities, digging in with both reverence and critique.
-Chris Musina writes:
+Through his work on Mining Art History, Flemish still life, nature illustration, pet culture, hunting kitsch, and the like, Chris uses the filters of animal studies and post-humanities, digging in with both reverence and critique.
+Chris writes: